 The decision to become a host family for an international high school exchange student is definitely an exciting one.
 You’re about to bring in a new member of the family, forge lifelong relationships, and create memories that you’ll cherish forever.
 It’s a big event — and big events require some preparation.
 Preparing for your exchange students arrival is very important.
 We asked some of our most successful host families to share their best advice.
 Read on to learn their five most important tips for successfully hosting an exchange student.

-Do not treat your student as a guest
+Do not treat your exchange student as a guest